n7get/noderig/README.md

 * Settings & Menu items have 4 views - fav, all, saved and changed.
 * Count up and down timers during transmit.
 * High SWR check, disabled while ATU auto tune.
+* All the indecators on the status bar are active.
+* Double click on tuner status to auto tune.

 ### Install
 Node-red Palettes to install: